chetmurthy/yay/YAYAML-SPECIFICATION.md

 (which signifies bad input).
 It returns any token in the set of `rawtoken`, as well as `EOL` and `EOI`.

-## Producing a lexically correct straem of tokens
+## Producing a lexically correct stream of tokens

 The module that performs this, has two state-variables (in addition to the lexer):